Alan McCullough (loyalist): John Gregg shooting

-Killing
+Assassination

 On 28 May 2003 he left his mother's house in Denmark Street in the company of two UDA men.
 They drove off together and he was never seen alive again.
 The men had told his mother that McCullough would be safe with them and they initially took him for a meal at the Hilton Hotel in Templepatrick to discuss the whereabouts of the "Bolton wanderers" and further drugs caches.
 However, on the drive back they stopped the car and, following a struggle, shot McCullough twice in the head.
 The police conducted a manhunt after he was reported missing.
 On 5 June his body was found in a shallow grave in the Mallusk area of Newtownabbey after the police received a tip-off by workmen who had spotted the body.

 The following evening, about 60 women and children marched along the Shankill Road carrying placards and a banner in protest against his killing.

 The UDA claimed the killing using their cover name "Ulster Freedom Fighters" (UFF) adding that it was carried out in retaliation for his alleged involvement in Gregg's shooting death.
 From exile in Bolton, Adair supporter Herbie Millar read a statement refuting claims made by the UFF that McCullough had been killed for his part in the deaths of Gregg and Jonathan Stewart, the nephew of a UDA member killed at a party in the Lower Oldpark area of north-west Belfast at Christmas 2002.
 Herbie and his brother James "Sham" Millar (another Adair associate) are the sons of Wendy "Bucket" Millar, a UDA founding member who had set up the first women's unit in the Shankill Road.
 A staunch Adair supporter, she was also one of those ordered out of Northern Ireland in the wake of the UDA's purge of the rogue Adair gang.

 Prior to McCullough's funeral on 16 June graffiti appeared on the Shankill justifying the murder and threats were also made against his brother Kenny.
 The funeral itself was attended by several thousand mourners, with McCullough's body removed from his home to the sounds of "You'll Never Walk Alone", the anthem of his beloved Liverpool F.C., and "The Best", which had been used as the theme song of the West Belfast Brigade in Adair's heyday.
 He was buried in Roselawn Cemetery.